jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 3. Svn operates by files while git by elements.
 &nbsp;&nbsp;When you have one trunk or master and several branches or tags, svn stores them separately in different directories so it has several copies of a file.
 But git only stores the master files, as for branches or tags, git stores the difference between them and master.
 And on the other hand, did you find that '.svn' is quite larger then '.git' ?
 That's the result of the different ways svn and git store the files info.
-4. (There is still 5 points to write.
+4. (There are still 5 points to write.
 I'll finish it later when I have time. )